 To = washing time, hr

-Washing efficiency: The ability of machine to remove the soil which was attached with the ginger rhizomes.
-The washing efficiency of machine was determined as the ratio of the difference of weight of ginger before and after washing to the weight before washing, on percentage basis.
-The washing efficiency was calculated by equation 5 (Scott et al., 1981).
+Washing efficiency: The ability of machine to remove the soil which is attached to the ginger rhizomes.
+The washing efficiency of machine is determined as the ratio of the difference of weight of ginger before and after washing to the weight before washing, on a percentage basis.
+The washing efficiency is calculated by equation (5) (Scott et al., 1981).

 WE %= Wi-WfWix100 (5)